ClacYc/MyTrack/README.md

 # MyTrack
-# Here are some learning records about DL / CV / Tracking / Dylan by myself.
+# Here are some learning records about DL / CV / Tracking / by myself.